Economy of Sarawak: Manufacturing

 Sarawak has a total of 21 industrial estates.
 Sama Jaya Free Industrial Zone is the only high-tech industrial estate while Similajau Industrial Estate is the only heavy and energy-intensive industrial estate.
+Kuala Baram, Rantau Panjang, and Tanjung Manis cater to shipbuilding and repairing.
 Other industrial estates cater light to medium industries.
+As of 1995, wood and wood products industries accounted for 37.8% of the manufacturing industry in Sarawak, followed by food, beverages, and tobacco at 18.1%, and fabricated metal products, machinery and equipment at 17.4%.

 Dayak indigenous motif designs have been widely applied in handicrafts and cottage industries, but limited applications in locally manufactured furniture.
 Sarawak furniture exports accounted for 0.42% (RM27.82 million) of total Malaysian furniture earnings of RM 6.7 billion in 2008.
 Majority of furniture manufacturing activities are concentrated in west Malaysian states of Johor, Selangor and Perak.
 In 2015, of 2,965 furniture plants in Malaysia, 2,630 are located in Peninsular Malaysia, 215 plants in Sarawak, and 120 plants in Sabah.
 Majority of high quality timber from Sarawak are exported due to higher prices it fetched in foreign markets.
 Therefore, local furniture manufacturers can only source low quality timber or import furniture component parts.
 Besides, high transportation and utility costs, shortage of skilled manpower, difficulty in securing financing, and lack of other supporting industries resulting in under-developed local furniture manufacturing industry.
 In 2017, Sarawak Young Designers' programme was launched to train designers from Bandung Institute of Technology for furniture companies in Sarawak.

 Sarawak has 60 of 100 shipyards nationwide.
 40 of them are operating inside Sibu.
 The shipyards in Sarawak focused on producing and repairing small to medium-sized vessels such as tugboats, offshore support vessels (OSVs), barges, anchor handlers and passenger boats.
 However, local shipyards often rely on foreign labour and designs for large and sophisticated ships and do not employ the latest technologies in shipbuilding.
 Several shipowners are to build yards in other countries where costs are cheaper and better incentives are offered.

 In 1973, the Sarawak state government set up Sarawak Motor Industries in Kuching to assemble Toyota and BMW models.
 The plant closed down in 1986.
 In 1986, DNC Asiatic Holdings Sdn Bhd started to assemble motorcycles in Kuching.
 In 2018, the debt-ridden company went into receivership.
 In 2012, N B Heavy Industries Sdn Bhd opened the state's only truck assembly plant in Sibu.
 It employed 150 workers, and assembles about 6,000 JAC and BeiBen trucks annually.